C00kie-/squirrel.lu/intro-to-misp-CTI.md

-MISP training for analysts cyber intelligence
+MISP micro training for analysts CTI
 Intro part 1
 ------------------------------------
 Agenda for this first part: